Improving the health and well-being and reducing disparities in health and life expectancy among American Indian people in Montana.

-The goal of this initiative is to improve health and well-being and to reduce disparities in health and life expectancy among American Indian people in Montana.
-In 2018, the focus of this initiative is on assisting tribes in implementing the new Medicaid Tribal Health Improvement Program (T-HIP).
+The focus of this initiative is on assisting tribes in implementing the new Medicaid Tribal Health Improvement Program (T-HIP).

 Montana health statistics paint a troubling picture of American Indian health status.
 The median age at death is nearly 20 years shorter for American Indian people than for white people in Montana.
 Leading causes of death—including injury, cancer, heart disease, diabetes, and cirrhosis—are all also substantially higher.
 Measurably improving health disparities will require coordination of tribal, state, federal, and MHCF resources, and stable, disciplined investment over many years.
 Montana’s newly created T-HIP creates an unprecedented opportunity to build a strong, evidence-based prevention system on Montana’s reservations.
 Establishing successful programs will require planning, public health expertise, and program implementation and management.